tuneinsight/lattigo/SECURITY.md

 ## Multiparty/Threshold Homomorphic Encryption

 Multiparty or Threshold Fully Homomorphic Encryption involves secret-sharing the encryption key among multiple users, requiring their collaboration to decrypt data.
 The scheme maintains security even if a defined threshold number of users are compromised by an attacker.
 However, when decrypting, a party has access to the raw decrypted value before rounding, even with exact schemes.
 Since the receiver(s) (i.e. the decrypting party) may be corrupted, the attacker can mount the same kind of attacks, as described by [Checri et al.](https://eprint.iacr.org/2024/116) Fortunately, proper noise flooding as described by [Mouchet et al.](https://eprint.iacr.org/2020/304) (Section IV.E) thwarts these attacks.
-However, such methods require exponential noise, which will affect performances and/or correctness of the protocol.
+However, such methods require exponential noise, which will affect the performance and/or the correctness of the protocol.

 ## Limitations of the IND-CPA-D model